The Last Post Ceremony, Ieper — Ypres, Menin Gate

 At other times, on a weekday or in winter, the pavements under the memorial can be empty - though that is becoming rare now.

-Just before 8 o'clock the police arrive and all traffic is stopped from driving through the Menin Gate.
+At 7.30pm the police arrive and all traffic is stopped from driving through the Menin Gate until 8.30pm.

-For a few moments the noise of traffic echoing around the Menin Gate from the cobbled road ceases.
+For one hour the noise of traffic echoing around the Menin Gate from the cobbled road ceases.

 The crowd is hushed.
 A stillness descends over the memorial.